 As I’ve said before, it’s not stump-the-pastor.
 That’s not too difficult.
 You’re not trying to think up one that you know no one can answer but to ask a question that is on your heart so that we can deal with some of the important issues.
 So if you want to just step up behind one of these three microphones where they are and feel free - we shouldn’t have the line any more than maybe four or five people in each line so that you don’t wind up standing there for a prolonged period of time.
 All right?
 Okay, Dennis, we’ll start right over there with that side.
 Tell us your name first.

-QUESTION: Okay, my name is Todd Draa and, let’s see, in the Bible when Jesus raised Lazarus from the dead, I’ve been reading about that and then Hebrews 9:27, I saw that it said, “And inasmuch as it is appointed men to die once and after this comes judgment,” how could we explain that because Lazarus was dead but then had been raised from the dead, so that would mean he would have to die a second time?
+QUESTIONER: Okay, my name is Todd Dray and, let’s see, in the Bible when Jesus raised Lazarus from the dead, I’ve been reading about that and in Hebrews 9:27, I saw that it said, “And inasmuch as it is appointed men to die once and after this comes judgment,” how could we explain that?
+Because Lazarus was dead but then had been raised from the dead, so that would mean that he’d have to die a second time.

-QUESTION: Hi, John.
+QUESTIONER: Hi, John.
 My name is Willy.
-Before I ask my question, I just want to point out two verses, otherwise I know you’ll cut me off before I get them in.
+Before I ask my question, I just want to point out two verses; otherwise, I know you’ll cut me off before I get them in.